 • courtesy of Museum of the Big Bend •

-Oil painter Erin Hanson has brought her bold, vivacious Impressions of Big Bend Country to the Museum of the Big Bend in an exhibit which began Friday, Sept.
+Oil painter Erin Hanson brings her bold, vivacious Impressions of Big Bend Country to the Museum of the Big Bend beginning Friday, Sept.
 21. A reception for the California artist’s work will start at 6 p.m.

 The genesis of this one-woman show came during Hanson’s first visit to the Big Bend region in 2016 when three of her paintings were included in the Museum exhibit A Feeling of Humanity: Western Art from the Ken Ratner Collection.
 Enchanted with the West Texas landscape, she explored the region on foot, taking photographs which eventually led to her oil and canvas Impressions.